LCC-CIT/CS123-CourseMaterials/LectureNotes/CS123-Topic01-3-OverviewPart2.md

 ## What's Happening

+- Reading and exercises, any questions?

+  - You can ask on Discord too.

 - This week's due dates:

   - Introduce yourself survey: **Today**
   - Join a team: Sunday **or sooner!**
-    - Join the Discord server so you can communicate with your team.
+    - **Join the Discord server** so you can communicate with your team.

   - Elements of AI Ch.
 1 and 2 exercises: Sunday
   - Quiz over the lectures: Sunday